circleci/circleci-docs/jekyll/_cci2/config-policies.md

 - `update` - updates (one of the attributes of) given policy
 - `delete` - deletes the given policy

-The above list are "sub-commands" in the CLI, which would be executed like so:
+The above list are "sub-commands" in the CLI.
+Below is an example using the `list` sub-command:

 ```shell
 circleci policy list --help